“He will beg for death. Death will be a mercy.”

 “Consider it a dream,” Barnabas purrs, “from which you will never awaken.”

 It’s weird, and unfinished, and unfair.
-And if you were watching the original syndication package — as I was in 1982, when I was in seventh grade and they were showing it every afternoon on the NBC affiliate in New York — then this is the last episode of the show.
+And if you were watching the original syndication package — as I was in 1982, when I was in sixth grade and they were showing it every afternoon on the NBC affiliate in New York — then this is the last episode of the show.